Netsend/PerspectiveDB/browser/README.md

 # PersDB-browser

-Features:
-* transparent versioning by using ES6 Proxy (Firefox only for now)

-# Usage example

-Track changes to all object stores in "MyDB" and sync with the WebSocket server at example.com.
+Track changes to IndexedDB object stores and sync with peers over a WebSocket.

+# Example

+Create the store *customers* and sync with a peer at example.com.

-Include [browser/build/persdb.js](https://raw.githubusercontent.com/Netsend/persdb/master/browser/build/persdb.js) in your html file:
+Include [browser/build/persdb.js](https://raw.githubusercontent.com/Netsend/persdb/master/browser/build/persdb.js) in your html so that the global PersDB is set:
 ```html
 <!DOCTYPE html>
 <html>